Tutoriel & patron | Sac banane en cuir - 2 tailles

 • Pass the 60 cm strap through the sliding buckle and one end of the clip buckle.

-• Secure it with a rivet.
+• Fix it with a rivet.

 pass strap sliding buckle